Kilcullen: Media

 There is a long-running local magazine, The Bridge, published monthly, and the area is also covered with a section in the Kildare Nationalist newspaper.
 There is also an established online journal, A Kilcullen Diary.

 Religion

 Brannockstown Baptist Church, built in 1882.

 Kilcullen is the main element in the Parish of Kilcullen and Gormanstown in the Roman Catholic Church, with two churches managed by the parish of which the parish church, dedicated to the Sacred Heart and St. Brigid, from 1872, lies at the western end of the town proper, while the other, St. Joseph's, is at Yellow Bog.
 There is also a church on private land, at Castlemartin Estate, St. Mary's Church.

-Kilcullen is part of the Union of Newbridge in the Church of Ireland (along with Newbridge town, Athgarvan and Brannockstown), having one of that Union's three churches, St. John's.
+Kilcullen is part of the Union of Newbridge in the Church of Ireland (along with Newbridge town, Athgarvan, and Brannockstown), and has one of that Union's three churches, St. John's.

 Kilcullen also has a Baptist church in Brannockstown (near Harristown), Brannockstown Baptist Church.
 It was founded in 1873 by John La Touche who was influenced by Charles Spurgeon.